Sankul2699/HYBRID-CHARGER/README.md

 There are two leds green and red.
 The RED led indicates the battery getting charged.
 The GREEN led indicates that solar power is being used to charge the battery.
+That means  RED led ON ,GREEN LED OFF indicates it being charged using the ac power supply.

-- When Solar supply is sufficient that means the dc power is set above 11V.
+- When Solar supply is sufficient that means the dc power is set above 11V.(GREEN,RED LED ON)

 ![](https://github.com/Sankul2699/HYBRID-CHARGER/blob/master/images/sim%20green.PNG)

-- When solar supply not sufficient that means dc power is set less than 10V.
+- When solar supply not sufficient that means dc power is set less than 10V.(RED LED ON,GREEN LED OFF)

 ![](https://github.com/Sankul2699/HYBRID-CHARGER/blob/master/images/sim%20green%20red.PNG)